Updated May 31st, 2018

 Outback is Subaru’s largest and most popular vehicle, outselling the compact Forester.
 The revamp should help sustain healthy demand even as it nears the end of this design generation.
 Indeed, sales continue to outperform the midsize-crossover segment, climbing 3.6 percent in the first quarter of 2018, against a 1.2-percent gain for the class as a whole.
 Through the first quarter of 2018, it ranked fourth among some 20 entries in the midsize-crossover class, trailing only the Ford Explorer, Jeep Grand Cherokee, and Toyota Highlander.
 Come model-year 2019, however, it’ll face yet another addition to the segment — this one from within Subaru’s own lineup no less – as the automaker introduces the Ascent, a midsize crossover that’ll seat up to eight.

-Why should I wait for the 2018?
+Why should I buy a 2018?

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the styling different?